Culture of the Tlingit: In the Pacific Northwest

+Shamans and spirits

+Shaman were very influential and important figures in Tlingit warfare, engaging in the direction of much of the necessary training, coordination, and preparation of the outgoing war party.
+The Shaman would direct engagements from a defensible or hidden position, one example being that the Tlingit Shaman would position themselves in a canoe during battle and cover the top of the canoe in heavily reinforced mats.
+Spirits were integral to these engagements, as the feuding warriors would give war calls relating to their crest spirit by invoking actions that the spirits would allow the warrior to take or even actions that the spirit itself would take against the enemy of the warrior.
+This back and forth between the warring parties would continue in order to incite fear in either side, and could at times settle the engagement without blood being shed.
+The goal of most of these conflicts was to procure resources and tribute, extremely bloody actions were often not in the best interests for any of the warring parties unless absolutely required.

+Body armor

-The Tlingits used a body armour made from Chinese cash coins, these coins were introduced by Russian traders from Qing China between the seventeenth and eighteenth centuries who traded them for animal skins which were in turn traded with the Chinese for tea, silk, and porcelain by these European traders.
+The Tlingits used a body armor made from Chinese cash coins, these coins were introduced by Russian traders from Qing China between the seventeenth and eighteenth centuries who traded them for animal skins which were in turn traded with the Chinese for tea, silk, and porcelain by these European traders.
 The Tlingits believed that these cash coins would protect them from knife attacks and guns used by other indigenous American tribes and Russians.
-Some Tlingit body armours are completely covered in Qing dynasty era cash coins while others have them sewn in chevron patterns.
-One Russian account from a battle with the Tlingits in 1792 states "bullets were useless against the Tlingit armour", however this would have more likely be attributed to the inaccuracy of contemporary Russian smoothbore muskets than the body armour and the Chinese coins might have played a more important role in psychological warfare than have any practical application on the battlefield.
-Other than on their armour the Tlingits also used Chinese cash coins on masks and ceremonial robes such as the Gitxsan dancing cape as these coins were used as a symbol of wealth representing a powerful far away country.
-The cash coins used by the Tlingit are all from the Qing dynasty are bear inscriptions of the Shunzhi, Kangxi, and Yongzheng Emperors.
+Some Tlingit body armors are completely covered in Qing dynasty era cash coins while others have them sewn in chevron patterns.
+One Russian account from a battle with the Tlingits in 1792 states "bullets were useless against the Tlingit armor", however this would have more likely be attributed to the inaccuracy of contemporary Russian smoothbore muskets than the body armour and the Chinese coins might have played a more important role in psychological warfare than have any practical application on the battlefield.
+Other than on their armor the Tlingits also used Chinese cash coins on masks and ceremonial robes such as the Gitxsan dancing cape as these coins were used as a symbol of wealth representing a powerful far away country.
+The cash coins used by the Tlingit are all from the Qing dynasty and bear inscriptions of the Shunzhi, Kangxi, and Yongzheng emperors.